-Over the past year and a half, I have been interviewing 65 college coaches and athletic directors for my upcoming book (due out late 2018), Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
+Over the past year and a half, I have been interviewing 65 college coaches and athletic directors for my upcoming book (due out Summer 2019), Looking For A FULL RIDE?: An Insider’s Recruiting Guide.
 Almost every single one of them addressed the importance of making a campus visit prior to committing to see campus facilities, meet with professors, visit the residence halls and cafeteria, and meet with athletics staff.
 However, many of the college coaches were very straight-forward in offering this specific advice: No Matter How Talented You Are, Do Not Expect You Will Be Offered An Official Visit!

 One NCAA Division 1 Head Coach (who asked to remain anonymous so he could speak bluntly) said, “One of my biggest pet peeves in the college recruiting process is that so many high school student-athletes, and especially their parents, have the impression that colleges have an unending amount of money in their recruiting budgets to fly kids in from all across the country on a whim that they may or may not be interested in our college.”